Azure/autorest.csharp/docs/mgmt/readme.md

 If you want to change the behavior how the generator identifies singleton resources, please see [change singleton resources](#change-singleton-resources) section.

 ## Management plane configurations

+The configurations for management plane generator should be written in the `readme.md` file or `autorest.md` file that generates the SDK.
+You could take [this file](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/compute/Azure.ResourceManager.Compute/src/autorest.md) as an example.

 ### Change resource data